 - Heading North?
 Gory’ Hi-Hat is the place to stop for some good old fashion greasy food.

 - Get something sweet at Minnesota’s Largest Candy Store.
 Opening in June every year, check their website to confirm the exact date.

 This is just to get you started off.
 There are tons more that haven’t made our list.
+If you are planning on staying overnight, make sure to check out Expedia for some of the best rates on hotel stays.
 Have any other summer traditions?
 Are there more Minnesota road trip destinations you take?
 Leave them in the comments.